fleetdm/fleet/handbook/security.md

 **Why?**

 * Using FileVault protects the data on our laptops, including confidential data and session material (browser cookies), SSH keys, and more.
-Using FileVault ensures a lost laptop is a minor inconvenience and not an incident.
+Using FileVault makes sure a lost laptop is a minor inconvenience and not an incident.
 We escrow the keys to be sure we can recover the data if needed.
-* [Gatekeeper](https://support.apple.com/en-ca/HT202491) is a macOS feature that ensures users can safely open software on their Mac.
+* [Gatekeeper](https://support.apple.com/en-ca/HT202491) is a macOS feature that makes sure users can safely open software on their Mac.
 With Gatekeeper enabled, users may execute only trustworthy apps (signed by the software developer and/or checked for malicious software by Apple).
 This is a useful first line of defense to have.
-* Using the firewall will ensure that we limit the exposure to our devices, while stealth mode makes them more challeging to discover.
+* Using the firewall will make sure that we limit the exposure to our devices, while stealth mode makes them more challenging to discover.
 * Firewall logging allows us to troubleshoot and investigate whether the firewall blocks applications or connections.

 **User experience impacts**